Bosy-Ayman/DSAI-402-RL/Gymnasium-Guide/GAME 1 - Frozen Lake.md

 ✅ **It’s stochastic (non-deterministic).**

-- Even if you choose an action (like "RIGHT"),
+- Even if we choose an action (like "RIGHT"),
     the agent **might slip** and move in another direction instead.

 For example: